henry-hai/barber_website/README.md

 - **Fullerton:** Homestead Apartments, Fullerton, CA 92831
 - **Milpitas:** Kennedy Dr, Milpitas, CA 95035

-Please visit our [Locations](#locations) section for hours and seasonal details.
+Please visit my [Locations](#locations) section for hours and seasonal details.

 ## Booking Policies
-Please read and accept our booking policies before scheduling an appointment:
+Please read and accept my booking policies before scheduling an appointment:
 - 24-hour cancellation notice required
 - Late arrivals may incur fees or rescheduling
 - Repeated late arrivals may result in a temporary suspension

 ## How to Book an Appointment
-To book an appointment, navigate to the "Book An Appointment" section on our website.
+To book an appointment, navigate to the "Book An Appointment" section on my website.
 Fill out the form with your details, and we’ll confirm your booking via text.
 We look forward to serving you!

 ## Contact
 Follow us on [Instagram](https://www.instagram.com/henryhai_) or connect on [LinkedIn](https://www.linkedin.com/notifications/?filter=all) to stay updated.